Re-Hashed: The Difference Between SHA-1, SHA-2 and SHA-256 Hash Algorithms

 Now that we know what hashes are, we can explain how they are used in SSL Certificates.

-Remember that the SSL/TLS protocol secures a connection using asymmetric encryption.
-This means there are two encryption keys which each handle one half of the process: a public key for encryption, and a private key for decryption.
+Remember that the SSL/TLS protocol facilitates a connection using asymmetric encryption.
+This means there are two encryption keys that each handle one half of the process: a public key for encryption, and a private key for decryption.
 Every SSL certificate contains a public key that can be used by the client to encrypt data, and the owner of said SSL certificate securely stores a private key on their server which they use to decrypt that data and make it readable.

 That Digital signatures then provides the needed proof that the certificate you have been given is the exact certificate issued by a trusted CA to the website in question.
 No tricks.
 No spoofing.
-No man-in-the-middle manipulation of the certificate file.
+No man-in-the-middle manipulation of the SSL/TLS certificate file.

 Digital signatures are incredibly sensitive – any change to the file will cause the signature to change.
 If we took our example sentence from the previous section and made it entirely lowercase (“the quick brown fox jumps over the lazy dog”) the resulting hash would be entirely different.
 That means the resulting signature of that hash would also be different.
 Even changing one bit of a multi-thousand gigabyte document would result in an entirely different hash.